8 Seed Companies With More Than Great Packaging

 Peaceful Valley is an organic seed company that strives to implement strong environmental practices.
 Their headquarters recently switched to solar energy.
 In addition to seeds, Peaceful Valley offers a good selection of other garden products like tools, irrigation supplies and frost protectors.
 I cover crop with their soil builder mix each winter.

-I don’t recommend choosing a seed company based on its seed packet design, but, if I did All Good Things would top the list for its handmade art and textured seed packs.
-Art aside, this small company has a strong commitment to sustainable agriculture and continued crop improvement.
-They also carry some truly unique varieties like this white flowered dandelion.
+I don’t recommend choosing a seed company based on its seed packet design, but, if I did Renee’s Garden would top the list for its water-colored seed packs.
+Art aside, this small company is run by gardeners and offers non-GMO high-quality seeds.

 The nonprofit, Native Seeds/SEARCH began in 1983 when co-founders Gary Nabhan and Mahina Drees were working with the Tohono O’odham Nation.
 Tribal elders expressed, “What we are really looking for are the seeds for the foods our grandparents used to grow.”
 Native Seeds/SEARCH was founded to preserve the rich food diversity of the native people of the Southwest.